Functions

 Multipart Upload

-Upload a file from the Workflows file system to a web service, using HTTP or HTTPS, and using multipart form-data.
+Uploads a file from the Workflows file system to a web service using HTTP or HTTPS and using multipart form-data.

 Upload

-Upload a file from the Workflows file system to a web service, using HTTP or HTTPS.
+Uploads a file from the Workflows file system to a web service using HTTP or HTTPS.

 Use the Upload function card in a flow